Syrov-Egor/chemsynthcalc/docs/_sources/installation.rst.txt

 ---------------

-`NumPy <https://numpy.org/>`_ and `SciPy <https://scipy.org/>`_ are requirements for fast matrix operations for the reaction balancing.
+`NumPy <https://numpy.org/>`_ and `SciPy <https://scipy.org/>`_ are requirements for fast matrix operations for reaction balancing.
 They will be installed automatically by pip if they are not already installed.

 But why chemsynthcalc is using SciPy?